 The source and documentation of the Open Build Service and its tools are hosted inside the Open Build Service Project at github.com.
 There you find a contribution guide and developer documentation.

 Tools around OBS

 Here is a list of official and non official OBS components and tools.

-The OBS is documented in this wiki.
-Packagers should start reading the tutorial and the cross distribution package how to.
-Some general hints can be found on the FAQ and Tips & Tricks pages.
-There are various presentations available.
-An important piece is the documentation for the API.
+Another important piece is the documentation for the API.
 The API is a simple and generic interface to work with the Open Build Service.
 You may use it to integrate your tools to submit code updates, check the current state of your projects or doing something very different and cool.